The 36 best Prime Day Apple deals still available

 What are the best Prime Day 2024 deals?

-ZDNET's experts have been searching through Prime Day sales to find the best discounts by category:
+ZDNET's experts searched through Prime Day sales to find the best discounts by category that are still live:

 - Best Prime Day deals